muldjord/boris/CONFIG.md

 * weather_path (string): The directory containing the weather types and animations.
 * weather_force_type (string): Force this type of weather.
 Check http://openweathermap.org/weather-conditions for more info.
 An example of a type could be '11d' for thunderstorm (try this one, it's pretty funny seeing Boris act on lightning).
 * weather_force_temp (decimal): Force the temperatue.
 Note that this is in Celsius.
+* chat_file (string): Set the input file for speech bubble data
+* chatter (true/false): Set whether Boris will occasianally speak to you using speech bubbles

 Note that if you ever end up with a faulty config, just delete it.
 A default one will then be created when you summon Boris the next time.